Fun-Gen/Fun-Gen/README.md

 Each pull request against `main` branch as well as each commit on the `main` branch will also be automatically build by Xcode Cloud, and built artifact for the `main` branch commits will be automatically submitted to App Store Connect for release on TestFlight for external installation.

+#### Common Issue

+To resolve common compile time errors that happen after pulling a new branch:

+1. Make sure you have an iPhone simulator selected as the run destination
+2. If you are getting multiple errors, click on menu item File > Packages > Resolve Package Versions

 ### Run

 After building the project by following the build instructions,